Mellanox/netop-tools/README.md

 from netop-tools run:
 ./setsymlinks.sh {usecase}

+If you change your usecase, just re-run the setsymlinks.sh

 Then edit the selected usecase configuration. cd ./uc edit the netop.cfg file to set your configuration values.